 Find Joy with Vision Board

-This is the second of six posts on Joy for this Christmas season.
+Thinking About Joy for this Christmas season.

 “Joy to the World” is the message for the season we celebrate every December.
 Joy is not the same as happiness.
 Happiness is an emotion in which one experiences feelings ranging from contentment and satisfaction to bliss and intense pleasure.
 Joy is a stronger less common feeling than happiness.